Argentina is a civil law country, and its laws provide for three principal forms of not-for-profit private organizations (NPOs):

 V. Tax Laws

-A. Tax Exemption
+A. Income Tax Exemption

-If granted, the tax exemption encompasses all income and capital gains (including grants), whether from Argentine or foreign sources.
-Investment and commercial income is generally excluded from the exemption.
-For civil associations and foundations, however, the organization's charitable purpose must remain paramount.
+For civil associations and foundations, the organization's charitable purpose must remain paramount.
 If the tax authorities conclude that the organization concentrates principally on economic activities, the civil association or foundation may lose its tax-exempt status.
 The only restriction governing mutual entities is that they devote their income and property to pursuing the social aims listed in their statutes [Law 20, 321, Articles 2, 4, 6 and 15].

 Civil associations and foundations:

-To be eligible for tax exemption, a civil association or a foundation must satisfy the following conditions:
+To be eligible for a tax exemption, a civil association or a foundation must satisfy the following conditions:

-The civil association or foundation must have a public purpose.
-Current law provides a partial list of qualifying purposes: "welfare, public health, charity, beneficence, education and instruction, science, literature, arts, trade union and those of physical or intellectual culture" [ITL, article 20(f)].
-Organizations pursuing other public purposes can also qualify [General Resolution DGI 1432, issued on 12 November 1971].
-An otherwise-eligible organization can still qualify for tax-exempt status if it undertakes some activities that do not directly pursue a public purpose, so long as those activities are related to and compatible with its public purposes [General Resolution DGI 1432].
+Organizations pursuing other public purposes can also qualify [General Resolution DGI 1432, issued on November 12, 1971].
+An otherwise-eligible organization can still qualify for tax-exempt status if it undertakes some activities that do not directly pursue a public purpose, so long as those activities are related to and compatible with its public purposes [General Resolution DGI 1432].[2]

 Mutual entities:

-This tax exemption covers the mutual entity's income as well as the benefits it provides its members [ITL, article 20(g)].
+This tax exemption covers the mutual entity's income as well as the benefits it provides its members [ITL, Article 20(g)].

 Other organizations: